LostArtefacts/TRX/docs/tr2/README.md

 - fixed screenshots key not getting debounced
 - changed screenshots to be put in the screenshots/ directory
 - changed saves to be put in the saves/ directory
+- changed the music track behaviour to no longer shift track numbers
 - removed `-setup` dialog